The Atlantic Cities, January 29, 2013

 Until properties from the recent auction are sorted out, Loveland Technologies will be focused on foreclosure prevention, staff member Alex Alsup said Wednesday night.
 A large part of that will be educating the some 43,000 residents at risk of losing their homes to tax foreclosure.
 Alsup said that in the past some homeowners have thought that they could buy their house back in the second round of the auction at less what they owe in taxes, "an extremely risky proposition."

-Huffington Post, November 27, 2012
+November 29, 2012

 Building on that, why not clearly show people where they are, what they are, let them talk about them, apply for them, consider best options, offer contracts to clean, build or deconstruct them?
 Then migrate the successes of that to dealing with the city's other 120,000 or whatever number of vacant lots and buildings.
 That's part of our focus with Why Don't We Own This? and we're ready to work with any level of government that can make it happen at scale.